JuliaMath/Quadmath.jl/README.md

     ```
     in C.

-    A remedy is to implement a wrapper function for each external function with `__float128` parameters or return values,
+    As a remedy, you can implement a wrapper function for each external function with `__float128` parameters
-    that you want to call with `ccall`.
-Such a wrapper takes parameters `x` of type `myfloat128` declared as
+    or return values, that you want to call with `ccall`.
+Such a wrapper takes parameters `x` of type
+    `myfloat128` declared as
     ```c
     typedef union
     {